 Connoisseurs of Complex Litigation

 The firm is known for taking on bet-the-farm cases, which is to be expected considering some of its partners’ experience.
 Before founding the firm, Steven Molo represented Deutsche Bank against Donald Trump.
-In his prior role of Deputy Chief of the DOJ’s Public Integrity Section, partner Justin Shur prosecuted both John Edwards and David Safavian, an associate of “Casino” Jack Abramoff.
-MoloLamken represents both plaintiffs and defendants in litigation, and certainly isn’t afraid of challenging the status quo.
-The firm has taken on corporate giants the likes of Alibaba, JP Morgan Chase, Citicorp, and Groupon, as well as Michael Lewis, the bestselling author known for The Big Short and The Blind Side.
+And in his prior role of Deputy Chief of the DOJ’s Public Integrity Section, partner Justin Shur prosecuted both John Edwards and David Safavian, an associate of “Casino” Jack Abramoff.
+MoloLamken represents both plaintiffs and defendants in litigation and certainly isn’t afraid of challenging the status quo.
+The firm has taken on corporate giants the likes of Alibaba, JP Morgan Chase, Citicorp, and Groupon, as well as Michael Lewis—the bestselling author known for The Big Short and The Blind Side.

 Why Work Here

 Who we are

 MoloLamken is a boutique firm focused exclusively on complex litigation.
 Our practice is sophisticated, varied, and interesting—we do a broad range of work, both civil and criminal, at the trial, appellate, and Supreme Court levels.
 Representative matters range from white-collar criminal defense and SEC investigations to a plaintiff’s-side libel suit against a best-selling author.
 We won 3 cases in the Supreme Court in our first year of practice.
 And we are growing our practices in intellectual property, financial services litigation, and antitrust.